Physician Spotlight: Robert Bohinski, MD, PhD

 Asked whether he is on edge going into a complex spinal deformity procedure, Dr. Bohinski thinks a moment before breaking into a smile.
 "You know, I usually feel pretty comfortable going in," he says.
 "I look forward to it.
 I get excited about it.
 I look at it as an opportunity to really help someone.
 It's an awesome privilege to be able to do this.
 These patients make big improvements in their lives with deformity correction."

 On the day of a complex spinal deformity surgery, Dr. Bohinski rolls out of bed at around 5:30 a.m.
 He has breakfast and reviews the case one last time.
-Eager to get started, he's in the operating room at The Christ Hospital, preparing to make the first incision, by 7:15.
+Eager to get started, he's in the operating room, preparing to make the first incision, by 7:15.

 He completes the first surgery, the shorter one, in 3 to 5 hours.
 The larger, second-day surgery runs from morning until dinner time.